MinaTahaei/Buyosell/README.md

 # Buyosell
-The Main Public Repository for the Object Oriented Design course project at IUST
+The Main Public Repository for the Object Oriented Design course project at IUST.
+Buyosell is a framework for a platform that offers craigslist features.

 * Professor: Dr. Aashtiani